IISCAditayTripathi/ds200/README.md

 ![alt text](https://github.com/IISCAditayTripathi/ds200/blob/master/bar_plot_water_charges_surat.png)

 These plots show the average water meter charges in Surat.
 Baring few months, the average didn't change over months.
+However it doesn't show the whole picture.
+We need to observe the distribution of charges per month.

 ![alt text](https://github.com/IISCAditayTripathi/ds200/blob/master/box_plot_water_charges_surat.png)

 Box plot shows the distribution of charges per month.
+As we can see, there is a lot of variation in minimum, maximum charges per month.
+Also the data distribution per month is significantly varying across the months.